mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 On the elevator to the practice rooms, I imagined him standing there beside me and walking with me to the practice room.
 I found one that was similar to the one that he and I had been in.
 I saw the chair he sat in, which was pulled beside the piano.

-As I sat down, I thought about the time I played Clair de Lune.
+As I sat down, I thought about the time I played "Clair de Lune."
 Maybe if I played it once, I could release some of the sadness.
 So I played, and I was right.
-I cried for a while and wiped my tears as I got out the sheet music for the choir.
+I bawled for a while and wiped my tears as I got out the sheet music for the choir.

 After I finished practicing, I thought about Jonah in the elevator again.
 I imagined him bumping my arm as we walked outside and how I would bump his arm back.
 It was too much.

-It had been about two weeks since Jonah and I had done that DTR, but I wasn’t making any progress in healing.
+It had been about two weeks since Jonah and I had done that DTR, but I wasn’t making any progress with healing.
 Usually, I’d feel a lot better by this time, so I was a bit stressed that my feelings were still the same, especially my lack of appetite and motivation to do anything.
 They were really starting to become a hindrance, especially with homework.
 I felt like I took two or three times longer to finish things because I was trying to get over the grief and sadness I was feeling.

-Tao suggested I try therapy, which I agreed to do.
-Not only was I dealing with grief, but I also felt a bit daunted about the reality of graduating and moving to a new place.
+Tao suggested I go to therapy, which I agreed to do.
+Not only was I dealing with grief, but I also felt a bit daunted by the reality of graduating and moving to a new place.
 I felt like the connections I made at BYU were all fading away.
 Even though I hung out with the group from institute like usual, I felt so lonely.
 The last two months of the semester were definitely the most challenging of the school year.
 I had looked forward so much to graduating.
 It was my goal.
 But I didn’t realize or expect how sad I’d be about it too.

 After a few meetings with finding a therapist, I found one I felt would be a fit for me, even if it was a 45-minute commute.
 During the time that I was looking for a therapist, I was suggested by one of the therapists that I make time to grieve and to be okay with it.
 The problem was that I felt like I was grieving so much during the time that I’d try to do homework or eat or do anything in general.
 I didn’t want to grieve because it took me so much longer to do what I needed to do, which also made me feel overwhelmed by everything else I needed to do to not get behind.
 But maybe that was the difference.
 Maybe I needed to make some time, give myself compassion, and grieve.